karolinahhh/data_wrangling/README.md

 - Population density
 - Median Age
 - Urban Population
-# Data libraries used in the project
+# Python libraries used in the project
 - numpy
 - pandas
 - pycountry